colejd/colejd.github.io/_posts/2019-03-13-opencv-tip-arrays.md

 {% endhighlight %}
 </div>

-Note that we aren't passing a reference to `input`. `Mat` and `UMat` are internally backed by smart pointers, so we don't need to worry about getting a reference or a pointer or even managing the memory of the image itself!
+Note that we aren't passing a reference to `input`. `InputArray` internally typedefs as a reference, so that's taken care of for you; that said, `Mat` and `UMat` are internally backed by smart pointers, so we don't need to worry about getting a reference anyway!
 Using `InputArray` also has the nice benefit of making your image read-only as far as the OpenCV SDK is concerned, which helps the compiler find issues and makes your code easier to read.

-Similarly, OpenCV provides a proxy class called [`OutputArray`](https://docs.opencv.org/4.0.1/d2/d9e/classcv_1_1__OutputArray.html#details), which wraps the same types but is treated as write-only.
-Here's the function rewritten with that:
+OpenCV provides a similar proxy class called [`OutputArray`](https://docs.opencv.org/4.0.1/d2/d9e/classcv_1_1__OutputArray.html#details), which wraps the same types but is treated as write-only.
+Let's rewrite `preprocess()` with that:

 <div class="code-snippet">
 {% highlight cpp linenos %}